Trinitrogen/NodeMCU-Thermometer/README.md

 # NodeMCU-Thermometer
-## NodeMCU based thermometer using MQTT Thermometer and a DHT11 or DHT22 to report to Home Assistant, uses an NodeMCU and DHT11 or DHT22
+## NodeMCU based thermometer using MQTT Thermometer and a DHT11 or DHT22 to report to Home Assistant

 Built this to monitor the temperature and humitity of my 3D Printer Filament enclosure.
 Requires a NodeMCU and a DHT11/DHT22 sensor.
 Connect the sensor to GPIO 4, then enter your WiFi and MQTT server information into the Secrets file.